bart747/mysite/content/blog/html-indicators.md

 Here's a code example that makes these problems simpler.
 It makes adding CSS classes cleaner.
-It allows you to make flexible JavaScript loops that can go through many different inputs easily and check them.
+It allows you to make flexible JavaScript loops that can go through many inputs easily and check them.
-It support's many different ways of indicating errors.
+And there's flexibility when it comes to indicating errors.

-I'm showing code snippets first, than explaining them.
+I'm showing code snippets first, then explaining them.

 {{< highlight html >}}
 <div class="container-input validate">